gptune/CK-GPTune/README.md

 GPTune has multiple dependencies (i.e. software packages needed by GPTune).
 For example, GPTune requires OpenMPI, BLAS, LAPACK, Scalapack, MPI4PY, Scikit-optimize, and Autotune.
-This command automatically detects whether these software are already available on your system.
+This command automatically detects whether these software are available on your system.

-If these softwares are not available, CK-GPTune will print out a message to let you know which software packages need to be installed.
-If there are multiple software verions in your computer, CK-GPTune will ask you to choose one, then CK-GPTune updates the environment variables to keep the version numbers and the paths.
+If there are missing software packages, CK-GPTune will print out a message to let you know which software packages need to be installed.
+If there are multiple software verions in your computer, CK-GPTune will ask you to choose one.

 After resolving all the dependencies, the GPTune software will be automatically installed in a sub directory in $HOME/CK-TOOLS.